Sunday, March 18

 Moments flicker by

-like fading F i r e f l i e s
+F i r e f l i e s

 frieze them in amber